Personal Branding – we all need it and here is why!

 - Promote the entire team when marketing or selling

-Gone are the days of the sales and marketing maverick, or the road-warrior loner.
+Gone are the days of the sales maverick or the road-warrior loner.
 Today we incorporate a tremendous amount of sales support when completing a strategic marketing play or sale.
 We should be advocates for the team and use this as an opportunity to extend their brand.
-Remember a rising tide raises all boats.
-So don’t just talk about what “YOU” can do for a client, talk about what “WE” can do and why we do it.
+Remember, a rising tide raises all boats.
+So don’t just talk about what “YOU” can do for a client; talk about what “WE” can do and why we do it.

 Clients will notice this as well.